nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 Format: `edit-app INDEX t/TAG(s)`

-Examples (assuming applications *don't* have an existing tag):
+Examples (assuming applications *do not* have an existing tag):
 * `edit-app 2 t/doResearch`: adds 1 tag to the 2nd application on the Application List Panel.
 * `edit-app 1 t/creditBearing t/workFromHome`: adds 2 tags to the 1st application on the Application List Panel.

 <div markdown="span" class="alert alert-warning">:exclamation: **Caution:**
 Remember!
 When adding and editing tags, the tag must be inputted as a **single word** with **no spacing and/or symbols**.<br/>
-For example, if you wish to tag an application to remind yourself that it is your dream company, you have to use `t/dreamCompany` or `t/dreamcompany`, instead of `t/dream company`, `t/dream-company` and so on.
+For example, if you wish to tag an application to remind yourself that it is for your dream company, you have to use `t/dreamCompany` or `t/dreamcompany`, instead of `t/dream company`, `t/dream-company` and so on.
 </div>

-If an application already has (an) existing tag(s), you have to enter all existing tags **AND** the new tag you wish to add.
+If an application already has (an) existing tag(s) that you wish to keep, you have to enter all existing tags **AND** the new tag that you wish to add.

 <div markdown="span" class="alert alert-warning">:exclamation: **Caution:**
 Adding of tags is not cumulative, and existing tags in the application **will be removed** if they are not entered together with the new tag.
-This means that for example, if an application has an existing `highSalary` tag, executing the command `edit-app 1 t/creditBearing` would remove the original `highSalary` tag, replacing it with the `creditBearing` tag.
+For example, if an application has an existing `highSalary` tag, executing the command `edit-app 1 t/creditBearing` would remove the original `highSalary` tag, and only the new `creditBearing` tag will be left.
 </div>

 Format: `edit-app INDEX t/EXISTING_TAG(s) t/NEW_TAG(s)`